 It's no surprise the food and drink in Japan are an amazing experience unto themselves.
 We instigated the "Ramen Challenge" on day one and continued the tradition of eating at least one meal consisting of ramen everyday of the trip.
 Even after the consumption of countless delicacies I honestly still have no idea what a lot of them were.
 I went in with an open mind and did not turn down a single suggestion.
 I can confidently say that the Japanese cuisine is some of the best in the world and not to be missed.
 I have never had better tasting or larger portions of sushi anywhere.
 Not to mention, the automated ordering of food and coffee at the most random of street locations is amazing.

-It was a wonderful trip and a special thanks to Reggie Crist and Stellar Media for having us along.
-I can't wait till next year.
+It was a wonderful trip and I can't wait till next year.
 Until then, the skiing continues back home in Sun Valley where we're loving the nonstop fresh pow every day.

 2016 is in the bag.
 Here's to 2017!